-People can avail of any financial product that is easily accessible in the market.
+People can avail themselves of any financial product easily accessible in the market.
 This range of financial products includes both risk-free and high-risk associated products.
-To be on the safer side, people often opt for the regular investment products which will accumulate a fair amount of corpus for them.
-Some of the regular risk-free investment products include savings account, post office saving schemes, fixed deposits, public provident fund, and recurring deposits.
-However, people often fail to realize the difference between fixed deposits and recurring deposits which makes them commit investment blunder in life.
+To be safer, people often opt for regular investment products, which will accumulate a fair amount of corpus.
+Some regular risk-free investment products include savings accounts, post office saving schemes, fixed deposits, public provident funds, and recurring deposits.
+However, people often need to realize the difference between fixed and recurring deposits, making them commit investment blunders.

 What are Fixed and Recurring Deposits?

-The fixed deposit and recurring deposit offer fixed returns yet, they have their own exclusive features which attract their own customer base.
-Fixed deposits have a fixed tenure ranges from 7 days to 10 years, where the depositor has to deposit the amount at once.
-Under the fixed deposit, the interest rate is credited to the account of the depositors either on a monthly or quarterly basis.
+Fixed deposits and recurring deposits offer fixed returns, yet they have exclusive features that attract their own customer base.
+Fixed deposits have a fixed tenure ranging from 7 days to 10 years, and the depositor has to deposit the amount at once.
+Under a fixed deposit, the interest rate is credited to the depositor's account either monthly or quarterly.

-The recurring deposit has a lock-in period which ranges from 1 to 10 years.
-The tenure varies from bank to bank.
-But, under this deposit, the depositor has to deposit a fixed amount every month which will make them earn interest on a monthly basis.
+The recurring deposit has a lock-in period ranging from 1 to 10 years, and the tenure varies from bank to bank.
+However, under this deposit, the depositor has to deposit a fixed amount every month, earning interest every month.
 Besides these features, these two investment products offer different facilities.
-Dive in to acknowledge the parameters under which the major difference between FD and RD can be figured out.
+Dive in to acknowledge the parameters under which the difference between FD and RD can be figured out.

 Points of Contrast: Recurring deposit Vs fixed deposit